-WhatsOnStage has named The Big Issue Foundation as the official charity of the WhatsOnStage Awards, which are now entering their 14th year.
-The Big Issue Foundation is a charitable organisation which helps the The Big Issue magazine’s homeless vendors take their next steps off the street.
-The annual four-month campaign for the original “theatregoers’ choice” awards – including the two star-studded events which top and tail audience voting – will be held in aid of The Big Issue Foundation.
+WhatsOnStage continues its support of The Big Issue Foundation as the official charity of the WhatsOnStage Awards, which are now entering their 15th year.
+The Big Issue Foundation is a charitable organisation which helps the The Big Issue magazine’s vendors take their next steps off the street.

 Stephen Robertson, chief executive of The Big Issue Foundation, said: “We are delighted to have been selected as the charity of choice for these prestigious Awards.
 This partnership will help us challenge some of the stereotypes that are associated with people who are homeless as well as generate vital funds to support our services.
 Homelessness is increasingly visible on the streets of our capital, and our work is 100% reliant on the support of our donors.
 WhatsOnStage's commitment to help make a difference where and when it counts most should be commended by everyone.”

-Anyone wanting to support The Big Issue Foundation by making a donation, please visit their website.
+If you would like to support The Big Issue Foundation by making a donation, please visit their website to make a donation.